payamn/website/_projects/2015-02-01-Control-mouse-with-hands.md

 demo:
 best:       true
 ---
 The hand tracking is based on color recognition.
-For achieving this I do:
+For achieving this I do: <br />
 1) The program is therefore initialized by sampling color from the hand. <br />
 2) Each color in the profile produces a binary image which in turn are all summed together.<br />
 3) Produce binary image for each color.<br />